evanahdout/markdown-previewer/README.md

 # Markdown Previewer
-This application is a markdown previewer web application.
+This web application shows the markdown of a user's input.
 The user can type input text in the editor box and a markdown output of that text will be displayed in the preview box.

 ## References
 This application was built using React.
 It uses Marked to parse and compile the markdown text.